moke8/mind-elixir-core/readme.cn.md

   primaryLinkStyle: 2, // [1,2] default 1
   primaryNodeVerticalGap: 15, // default 25
   primaryNodeHorizontalGap: 15, // default 65
+  lastEdit: true, // Can only the last level node change the description
+  customStyle: true, // Do need to change the style, label, and URL functions
+  maxDepth: 5, // Maximum depth of child nodes created
+  memoName: '功能描述', // Describe the name of the field, only change the display, and the returned data is still memo
   contextMenuOption: {
     focus: true,
     link: true,